We support international students with resources that help them thrive in their new community:

 - Weiden + Kennedy, Netherlands

-Counselors are licensed psychologists and graduate-level psychology interns who are carefully selected for their experience and sensitivity to the issues facing artists in an academic environment.
+Free professional student counseling is available to all CCA students, including international students.
+Counselors are licensed psychologists and graduate-level psychology interns carefully selected for their experience and sensitivity to issues facing artists in an academic environment.

 All information disclosed during counseling sessions, including the fact a student has entered counseling, is confidential.
-No information is released to college officials, faculty, family, or outside agencies except with the written permission of the student.
+No information is released to college officials, faculty, family, or outside agencies without the student's permission.

 - Financial Aid